devmeto5/puppeteer-browsers-guide/README.md

 npm -v
 ```

-You should see the versions of Node.js and npm.
+You should see the versions of Node.js and npm

 ## Step 2: Using `@puppeteer/browsers` to Manage Browsers